 A Guide to the Reading Workshop, by Lucy Calkins

 The Reading Strategies Book and The Writing Strategies Book, by Jennifer Serravallo

 6+1 Traits of Writing, by Ruth Culham

-“Math needs to be taught so 95% is understood and only 5% memorized”(1).
-At SCCS we use Right Start Mathematics in Kindergarten through 4th grade.
-Right Start is a multisensory curriculum that seeks not only to help students learn and understand math, but to enjoy it as well.
+At SCCS we use Right Start Mathematics in Kindergarten through fourth grade.
+Right Start is a multi-sensory curriculum that seeks not only to help students learn and understand math, but to enjoy it as well.
 By minimizing the use of flashcards and worksheets, and emphasizing the use of manipulatives and math games, the curriculum gives students the instruction and practice they need to achieve competency and become flexible problem solvers without becoming frustrated and bored by math in the process.
-In 5th grade we transition to Singapore Math, which dovetails nicely with the Right Start K-4th curriculum (both are based on similar Asian approaches to mathematics instruction), while providing for a greater emphasis on word problems in these older elementary years. ~ see our Right Start Math handout and Singapore Math handout for more information ~

 As the students read, hear, narrate and interact with living books, the opportunities to ask and answer questions of whom, when and where will naturally arise.
 By integrating the study of history and geography with literature, the students are able to see the connections between facts and ideas, and will develop a broader, deeper understanding of their world.